 There are roughly two kinds of development on Urbit: core development and application development.
 Urbit applications are still young, but can be fun to experiment with.
 The kernel is much more stable, but generally more challenging from an engineering standpoint.

-This guide will start by getting you set up to run an Urbit ship, and then tell you everything you need to now do to either.
+This guide will start by getting you set up to run an Urbit ship, and then tell you everything you need to know to do either.

 Setting up your environment